 Sue is a long standing AIATSIS member and has a Bachelor of Arts Honours degree in Anthropology and a Bachelor of Law with Honours.

 Sue has been a Council member at the Law Institute of Victoria, is currently a Senior Lawyer at 32 Degrees South Law and will bring a unique combination of professional skills in anthropology/archaeology and commercial law.

 Dr Myfany Turpin

-Her research on the Kaytetye language resulted in a co-authored encyclopaedic dictionary, picture dictionary and collection of stories with Kaytetye speaker Alison Ross.
+Her research on the Kaytetye language resulted in a co-authored encyclopaedic dictionary, picture dictionary and collection of stories with the late Kaytetye speaker Alison Nangala Ross.
 She has written scholarly articles in the areas of semantics, music, phonology and ethnobiology and produced audio-visual publications of Aboriginal songs.
 She works with local organisations to produce resources and provide opportunities for Aboriginal people to further their work in cultural and language survival.

 She is a member of the Musicological Society of Australia and the Australian Linguistics Society, editor for the Indigenous Music of Australia series of Sydney University Press and a Fellow of the Australian Academy of the Humanities.

 1: AIATSIS Vision

 1.1 A world in which Aboriginal and Torres Strait Islander knowledge and cultures are recognised, respected, celebrated and valued1.